Jack Steele: Early life

 Steele is from Canberra, Australian Capital Territory (ACT).
 His father Stewart played Rugby League at club level for the West Wyalong Mallee Men in country New South Wales and several of Jack’s uncles also played Rugby League.
 Jack’s older sister Sophie represented the ACT in basketball as a junior.
 Steele's father suggested he play Australian rules football.
 Steele initially joined the Gungahlin Jets as a junior before switching to the Belconnen Magpies junior system.
 Steele was a Collingwood supporter as a youth.
 Steele was a budding sportsman as a junior, playing cricket and soccer, while he also played basketball with future tennis star Nick Kyrgios when he was 12.
 Steele eventually focused on AFL at around 15 or 16.
 Steele joined the GWS Giants' Academy at just 13 years of age and went on to play with the UWS Giants, the NSW/ACT Rams and continued playing for the Magpies (alongside future St Kilda teammate Logan Austin) while at the Academy.
 In 2012 Steele had a taste of football at senior level, playing six games for the University of Western Sydney (UWS) Giants in the NEAFL.
 In May 2013 Steele dislocated his knee at the team’s training camp in Coffs Harbour a week before the Under 18 National Championships.
 The injury forced him to miss the carnival and although he was eligible for selection at the 2013 AFL Draft he was overlooked.
 As he had in 2013, Steele played junior football Steele played games at senior level in the NEAFL for both Belconnen and UWS Giants in 2014.
 Steele averaged averaging 24.7 disposals, 6.8 marks, 6.7 tackles, 12.0 contested possessions and 1.0 goals per game for Rams in the TAC Cup.
 At the 2014 Under 18 National Championships Steele was phenomenal in his three games for New South Wales/ACT, averaging 13.0 kicks, 7.7 handballs, 5.7 marks, 3.0 tackles, 11.7 contested possessions and 2.0 goals per game and won All-Australian honours as NSW/ACT's MVP.
 Steele was alsoselected on the interchange in the 2014 Under 18 All-Australian team.
-At the 2014 AFL Draft combine Steele performed well, having three top 10 results – finishing equal ninth in the kicking test, 3km time-trial and beep test.
+At the 2014 AFL Draft combine Steele performed well, having three top 10 results – finishing equal ninth in the kicking test, 3 km time-trial and beep test.

 Canberra-raised AFL footballers were uncommon at the time of Steele's drafting, with Jason Tutt (2009) the most recent Canberran to be drafted in the AFL.
 At one point, Steele, Belconnen teammate Logan Austin as well as Josh Bruce, all from Canberra, were playing together at St Kilda (2018) with Steele reflecting that "it's funny, we always make jokes about Canberra and stuff with each other that only the three of us would understand.
 It's still pretty weird to think that we're probably [close to] the only three Canberra blokes in the AFL and we're all on the same side."